 Students will have an opportunity to develop their independent study skills by undertaking a coursework activity assessing who was to blame for the start of The Great War 1914-18.
 This aspect of the course will give students the chance to develop their historiography skills and judge the viewpoints of a variety of historians.

-Students are offered opportunities in both KS3, 4 and 5 to undertake field trips to a wide variety of venues including Peveril Castle, Leeds Medical Museum, the Ypres Battlefields, Auschwitz, and the Beth Shalom Holocaust Centre.
+Students are offered opportunities in both Key Stage 3, 4 and 5 to undertake field trips to a wide variety of venues including Peveril Castle, Leeds Medical Museum, the Ypres Battlefields, and Auschwitz.
 Students in Sixth Form are offered opportunities to attend conferences and lectures given by leading historians.

 In addition to learning outside the classroom, students can also benefit from interacting with visiting speakers and from using artefacts in lessons.